gerard-queralt/Zork/README.md

 > take <item>
 ```

-Where `<item>` is the name of an item in the room, which are always one word.
+Where `<item>` is the name of an item in the room, which is always one word.
-Unfortunately they are pretty strict, but the names can be inferred from the
+Unfortunately, they are pretty strict, but the names can be inferred from the
 description given, so I hope it won't be a problem.

 ### Inventory